-VUW Seminar: Children, Families and the State
+VUW Seminar: Children, Families and the State - seminar one

 The first in a three-part seminar examining the historical, current, and future role of the State, around families' and children's involvement in the child welfare system.